Weather in Iceland in June: travel guide

 • Fleeces or lightweight wool jumpers: to keep you warm during cooler evenings.

-• Waterproof jacket and trousers: sudden rain showers can come at any time of the year.
+• Waterproof jacket and pants: sudden rain showers can come at any time of the year.

 • Gloves, scarf, and warm hat: essential for those chillier mornings and nights.

-• Sturdy walking or hiking boots: necessary if you plan to explore Iceland's rugged landscapes.
+• Sturdy walking or hiking trunks: necessary if you plan to explore Iceland's rugged landscapes.

 • Sunscreen and sunglasses: the June sun can be strong.